nolanwinsman/UndergradJobHuntHandbook/docs/finances.md

 Whoever said "mo money mo problems" is a hooligan because the more money I get the easier my life is generally speaking.
 With $10,000 extra a year you could buy that stupid car (I wouldn't recommend this still).
 You can save for a house much easier.
 You can gamble that money on Counter Strike skins.
 You can invest that money.
 There's just so many things you can do with $10,000 a year.
 Your savings might not be exactly like mine but you should save at least several hundreds of dollars with one roommate.

+## The Six Figure Dream is Kinda a Lie

+Now at lot of people talk about landing a six figure salary right out of college.
+While this is possible, it's exceptionally rare.
+As a new grad I would expect 60s, 70s, 80s and maybe 90s.
+To some degree you have to do your time in tech.
+I started at a decent salary, but after working for three years my salary has gone up over 40%.
+Even if you want to make as much money as possible, it's better to take a salary a bit less than you would like, work for two years then find a new job.
+Rather than holding out for your first job to be high salary.

+## Don't Be Underpaid

+Now I know I just stated that you're probably going to be paid less than you expect, but you shouldnt be paid like 40K less than you expect.
+Development is a somewhat rare skill that's worth a certain amount.
+Don't let a company pay you a 45K salary with zero benefits for software engineering.
+That skill is worth more than that.
+I would only allow yourself to be egregiously underpaid if you really don't have another option.
+If that happens you should be trying to jump ship as fast as possible as you don't want to work at a company walks all over you.

 ## Investing

 I know investing might seem scary or something you just told yourself you'll do when you're older but I HIGHLY recommend you start today.
 At the very least, start as soon as you get one of them real adult jobs.
 If for whatever reason you're anti investing, I want to give